buildingSMART/BCF-XML/Documentation/README.md

 * If the list of visible components is smaller or equals the list of hidden components: set default_visibility to false and put the visible components in exceptions.
 * If the size of exceptions is huge (approximately 1000 components), alert the user and give him the opportunity to modify the visibility.

+**Decomposed Components**
+When a viewpoint is referring to decomposed components, such as, curtain wall or assemblies, only the parent component should be considered in the components list.
+If only some parts of decomposed object are visible, then only the child objects should be considered in the components list.

 ##### ViewSetupHints
 This element contains information about the default visibility for elements of certain types (`SpacesVisible`, `SpaceBoundariesVisible` and `OpeningsVisible`).
 These flags have the following logic when applied to spaces: When a viewpoint has no spaces visible, set the value of `SpacesVisible` to false.
 If there are any spaces visible in the viewpoint, set the value to the same as `DefaultVisibility`.
 The DefaultVisibility flag decides whetever to export the hidden or the visible spaces.
 The logic applied to spaces is also applied to `OpeningsVisible` and `SpaceBoundariesVisible` flags.